Chelsea Hotel, Toronto

-The Chelsea Hotel, Toronto is the largest hotel in Canada, located at 33 Gerrard Street West in Toronto, Ontario.
+The Chelsea Hotel, Toronto is the largest hotel in Canada, located at 22 Elm Street in Toronto, Ontario.
 The 24 floor, 83.72 m hotel contains 1,590 guest rooms and suites, with 5 basements and 18 elevators.

 History

 The structure originally received funding from the Canada Mortgage and Housing Corporation to be constructed as a student housing cooperative and then was planned as a residential condominium building.
 However, it eventually opened as a hotel on October 15, 1975, operated by Delta Hotels as Delta's Chelsea Inn.
 The hotel was purchased in 1996 by Great Eagle Holdings of Hong Kong.